The Impact of COVID-19 on African-Americans

 African-Americans and other minorities have also reported experiencing racial discrimination at medical appointments.
 Among professionals who work with minorities with diabetes, Brown-Riggs says the lack of diversity plays is a factor as well.

 “Studies show that most health care providers have an implicit bias in terms of positive attitudes toward whites and negative attitudes toward people of color,” says Brown-Riggs.
-“This bias is particularly worrisome when the majority of people with Type 2 diabetes are African American or Hispanic American and the majority of diabetes care and education specialists and nutrition professionals are white.”
+“This bias is particularly worrisome when the majority of people with type 2 diabetes are African American or Hispanic American and the majority of diabetes care and education specialists and nutrition professionals are white.”

 Pressing forward despite systemic barriers

 Still, African-Americans and other minorities with diabetes are taking the steps to lower their risks of getting the novel coronavirus.
-Paul Ellis, a person with Type 2 diabetes living in Cerritos, California, says despite the issues within the healthcare system, he’s going to do what’s necessary to decrease his chances of contracting it.
+Paul Ellis, a person with type 2 diabetes living in Cerritos, California, says despite the issues within the healthcare system, he’s going to do what’s necessary to decrease his chances of contracting it.
 “I try not to let [the health disparities] get to me,” said Ellis.
 “I’m determined to manage the disease the best I can and have made a lot of progress since I was diagnosed.
-I lost a lot of weight, and between that, exercise, diet, and meds, I am doing pretty well.
+I lost a lot of weight, and between that, exercise, diet and meds, I am doing pretty well.
 I even did a virtual 5k for the first time a couple of weekends ago and even though I was as slow as molasses, I did it to show myself I won’t be beaten.”

 Likewise, Deroze is not taking any chances with COVID-19 and says she’s taking the guidelines seriously.
-However, the stress and anxiety from the COVID-19 have impacted her glucose levels.
+However, the stress and anxiety from the COVID-19 have impacted her blood glucose levels.

 “I’m staying indoors and am only leaving the house for an hour walk in the morning,” said Deroze.
 “After going to the grocery store a week ago, I decided I didn’t want to be around many people.
 I started to see an increase [in my blood sugar] the second week of quarantine.
 The lack of my usual exercise routine and the abundance of food in the house contributes to that.
 I know this is partly due to environmental stress, but this is a lot to deal with at once.”